Category ten – Best demonstrated leadership in return to work

 The winner of category ten will be decided by an Office of Industrial Relations executive panel, and will be the nominee who best demonstrates:

-- Commitment to continuous improvement and consultation - The organisation/individual’s rehabilitation and return to work initiative/s are usable, cost effective, and innovative, and were developed with input from a range of stakeholders and staff utilising best practice injury management standards.
+- Commitment to continuous improvement and consultation - The organisation/individual’s rehabilitation and return to work initiative/s are practical, cost effective, and innovative, and were developed with input from a range of stakeholders and staff utilising best practice injury management standards.

 - Commitment to sharing knowledge and experience - The initiative/s have broader application across other workplaces and industries, and positive feedback has been received from industry about the initiative/s.